Kremlin foe Navalny faces court that may jail him for years

 The 44-year-old Navalny, an anti-corruption investigator who is the most prominent critic of President Vladimir Putin, was arrested Jan.
 17 upon returning from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities deny the charge and claim, despite tests by several European labs, that they have no proof he was poisoned.

-Navalny and his lawyers have argued that while he was recovering in Germany from the poisoning he could not register with Russian authorities in person as required by his probation.
+Navalny and his lawyers have argued that while he was recovering in Germany from the poisoning, he couldn't register with Russian authorities in person as required by his probation.
 Navalny also insisted that his due process rights were crudely violated during his arrest and described his jailing as a travesty of justice.

-Most were released after being handed court summons and face fines or jail terms of 7-15 days.
-Several people faced criminal charges over alleged violence against police.
+“I came back to Moscow after I completed the course of treatment,” Navalny said during Tuesday's hearing.
+“What else could I have done?”

-Navalny's team called for another demonstration Tuesday outside the Moscow court building but police were out in force near the building, cordoning off the nearby streets and making random arrests.
-More than 120 people were detained, according to the OVD-Info group that monitors arrests.
+Navalny's team called for another demonstration Tuesday outside the Moscow court building, but police were out in force there, cordoning off the nearby streets and making random arrests.
+More than 230 people were detained, according to the OVD-Info group that monitors arrests.

-Some Navalny supporters still managed to approach the court building despite the tight police cordons.
+Some Navalny supporters still managed to approach the court building.
 A young woman climbed a large pile of snow across the street from the courthouse and held up a poster saying “Freedom to Navalny.”
 Less than a minute later, a police officer took her away.

 After his arrest, Navalny’s team released a two-hour YouTube video featuring an opulent Black Sea residence allegedly built for Putin.
-The video has been viewed over 100 million times, fueling discontent as ordinary Russians struggle with an economic downturn and the coronavirus pandemic.
+The video has been viewed over 100 million times, fueling discontent as ordinary Russians struggle with an economic downturn, the coronavirus pandemic and widespread corruption during Putin's years in office.

 Putin insisted last week that neither he nor his relatives own any of the properties mentioned in the video, and his long time confidant, construction magnate Arkady Rotenberg, claimed that he owns it.